Updated: 3rd August 2021

 As the government is providing the banks security for the full loan amount, this means that company directors will not need to provide a personal guarantee to underwrite the borrowing.

-Not having to provide a personal guarantee becomes extremely valuable if the company is unable to recover from the impact of Covid-19, or otherwise finds itself in financial distress at a later date.
+Not having to provide a personal guarantee becomes extremely valuable if the company is unable to recover from the impact of Covid-19, finds itself in financial distress at a later date, or goes bust.
 If the company becomes insolvent and subsequently enters a formal insolvency procedure, such as Creditors’ Voluntary Liquidation, then responsibility for repaying the Bounce Back Loan will remain solely with the company and liability cannot and will not be transferred to directors or other shareholders provided they comply with their statutory and fiduciary duties as a director.
 This means there is no risk to a director’s personal assets or individual credit rating should their company not be in a position to repay the loan.

+When it comes to what you can use Bounce Back Loans for, the criteria is pretty broad.
 The loan must be used in a way which will provide an economic benefit to the business.
 This could include boosting working capital and improving general cash flow.
 The loan can be used to pay salaries; however, it cannot be used to increase them, nor can it be used to pay dividends unless there is adequate profit showing on the balance sheet.
+Bounce Back Loan must not be used for personal purposes.

 The loan can also be used to refinance existing borrowing, although caution needs to be exercised if you are planning on doing this.
 Take for example a company which has a significant amount of existing debt which is owed to a variety of creditors.
 Some of this debt is personally guaranteed, the rest is unsecured.